 What does advanced cancer mean?

-Doctors sometimes call this metastatic or secondary cancer.
+Doctors sometimes use other words to describe advanced cancer.
+For example, they may use metastatic or secondary cancer to describe cancer that has spread to other parts of the body.
 Depending on the cancer type, it may also be called stage 4 cancer.

-Some people may have a cancer that is advanced when they are first diagnosed.
+Some people find out they have advanced cancer when they are first diagnosed.
 For others, the cancer may spread or come back after treatment.

-Sometimes treatment may not be able to control the spread of the cancer.
-Or you may not be well enough to have treatment.
-You will still have treatment to manage any symptoms.
+Sometimes it is not possible to stop the spread of the cancer.
+You will still have treatment to manage symptoms and help you feel as well as possible.
 This is called supportive or palliative care.
+This may include:

 Many people worry that a cancer will come back after treatment.
 Even when your doctor reassures you, it is still normal to worry.
 The possible signs of advanced cancer can depend on the type of cancer.
 Your cancer doctor or specialist can explain what to look out for.